trees98/Btech_DataComm_ProjectPhase1_Repo/README.md

 - Server: Checks if a received number is even or odd.
 - Client: Sends numbers and displays server’s response.
-- Server shuts down on "exit" command.
+- Server and client shuts down on "exit" command.

 ## How to run